interagent/committee/README.md

 use Committee::Middleware::Stub, schema: File.read(...)
 ```

-This piece of middleware intercepts any routes that are in the JSON Schema, then builds and returns an appropriate an appropriate response for them.
+This piece of middleware intercepts any routes that are in the JSON Schema, then builds and returns an appropriate response for them.

 ``` bash
 $ curl -X GET http://localhost:9292/apps